YounGoat/nodejs.commandos/README.md

 __ATTENTION：Some of previous attributes are mutexes.__
 If option is __multiple__, it SHOULD NOT be a kind of switching value at the same time.
 That means the option is assignable and NOT nullable, attribute __nullable__, __assignable__ and  __overwrite__ will be ignored.

-It can also be a string according to private syntax looks like [column definition in MySQL](https://dev.mysql.com/doc/refman/8.0/en/create-table.html):
+It can also be a string according to private syntax looks like [column definition in MySQL](https://dev.mysql.com/doc/refman/8.0/en/create-table.html).
+For convenience, it is hereinafter referred to as [__ODL__(Option Definition Language)](#odl-option-definition-language).

+##  Go Advanced

+### ODL, Option Definition Language

+ODL is a tiny language used to define option.
+It is an easy alternative for option define object.
+E.g.

 ```javascript
 // * The option is named "version", or "v" in short.
 The first name is formal.